Welcome to the official website dedicated to the Majjistral Nature and History Park, Malta's first natural national park.

 The Park is being managed by the Heritage Parks Federation consisting of 3 NGOs involved in coastal management, cultural restoration and environmental protection.
 The management is overseen by a management board, composed of 3 representatives from the NGOs, three from the public sector, Mellieħa Local Council and a chairperson.
-The Management Board is currently made up of the following members: Chairperson: Dr. Carmen Sammut, Members: Ms Nadia Suda Lanzon, Mr Darren Saliba, Mr Joe Christina, Mr John Buttigieg, Mr Peter Mamo, Mr. Martin Galea, Dr. Rudolf Ragonesi, Mr. Vince Attard.
+The Management Board is currently made up of the following members: Chairperson: Dr. Carmen Sammut, Members: Ms Nadia Suda Lanzon, Mr Darren Saliba, Mr Joe Cristina, Mr John Buttigieg, Mr Peter Mamo, Mr. Martin Galea, Dr. Rudolf Ragonesi, Mr. Vince Attard.

 The Park is a member of the EUROPARC Federation which represents protected areas in 35 countries.